sharathgopinath/microservice-kubernetes-demo/README.md

 You can also login to the mssql-service from your SQL management studio, use the password defined in the config map.
 Username will be - localhost,1433

-3. Deploy the API container
+3. Deploy the API container.
 To do this, first you need to create the container and push it to Docker Hub.
-Create a Docker Hub account if you do not already have an account (https://hub.docker.com/).
+Create a Docker Hub account if you do not already have one (https://hub.docker.com/).
 In our local Kubernetes deployment, we will use our API app container from Docker registry.
 For the AWS deployment, we will push the container to the AWS ECR (Elastic Container Registry).

 - Build the docker container using Docker compose.
 Navigate to the project's root directory which contains docker-compose.yml (The steps to build is similar to the ones demonstrated at - https://github.com/sharathgopinath/microservice-demo)
 ```